dhwani2198/TopNotch-Releases/README.md

 3. Open TopNotch from Applications.
 4. Because this beta is not Apple-notarized, macOS may block the first launch.
 Open **System Settings → Privacy & Security**, find the TopNotch message, and click **Open Anyway**.

-Only download TopNotch from this repository.
-Each release includes a SHA-256 checksum for verifying the DMG.
+Only pull builds from this repo.
+Every release ships a SHA-256 checksum so you can verify the DMG matches what I actually built.

-## Privacy and source code

-This public repository contains downloads and release documentation only.
-TopNotch's proprietary application and backend source code are maintained separately in a private repository and are not published here.

-TopNotch uses its hosted integration service to connect meeting providers without embedding private server API keys in the application bundle.

 ## Support